 Teen CARE has been helping Hawaii’s youth since 1987.
 Our services are CARF accredited and funded by the Alcohol and Drug Abuse Division of the Department of Health and the Hawaii Judiciary.
-Teen CARE provides both substance abuse treatment and prevention services for youth.
+Teen CARE provides substance abuse prevention and treatment for youth, as well as youth experiencing behavioral or emotional challenges in the home or community.

 Adolescent Substance Abuse Treatment